cos-archives/hgrid/README.md

 #### Creating the Grid

-Creating the grid requires two things, the data, and a DIV to display the data.
+Creating the grid requires three things: the data, the column specifications, and the DIV to display the data.

 The data is a JSON String that must be composed as an array of objects with 4 properties: